 6) Paris To Pittsburgh

 This fantastic documentary brings to life the impassioned efforts of individuals who are battling the most severe threats of climate change in their own backyards.
 Set against the national debate over the United States’ energy future – and the Trump administration’s explosive decision to exit the Paris Climate Agreement – the film captures what’s at stake for communities around the country and the inspiring ways Americans are responding.
-Everyone should watch this, since we only have the one planet.
+Everyone should watch this, since we only have one planet.

 5) Gordon Ramsay Uncharted